 Inbound marketing is a strategy that uses several types of pull marketing to create brand awareness.

 This can include everything from blog posts to social media to content marketing.

 The basic premise of inbound marketing is attracting the right kind of customer to your brand’s website–the target customer who’s most likely to spend money on your site once they’ve landed there.

-You do this by creating detailed buyer personas and then creating valuable, educational content based on what your desired customer wants to find on the web.
+The content you create should be based on what your ideal client wants to find on the web.

-For example, if your target customer is a business owner who doesn’t know much about digital marketing techniques and wants to learn more to grow their business (and find the right company to help them figure it out) a good example of inbound marketing is…well, an article a lot like this one, actually.
+For example, if your ideal client is a business owner who doesn’t know much about digital marketing techniques and wants to learn more to grow their business (and find the right company to help them figure it out) a good example of inbound marketing is…well, an article a lot like this one, actually.

 Outbound vs. Inbound Marketing